 Kate Uslan, MPH

-Kate Uslan, MPH, brings 20 years of experience in various public health positions to her role as Project Coordinator II for ETR.
+Kate Uslan, MPH, brings 20 years of experience in various public health positions to her role as Project Director of the National HIV E-learning Training Center at ETR.
 She started her career in tobacco policy research at the University of Minnesota and then moved to North Carolina to lead tobacco prevention and control efforts in Charlotte.
 As Tobacco Control Coordinator of Mecklenburg County she spearheaded efforts to reduce exposure to secondhand smoke while working with partners across the state to pass smoke-free restaurant legislation - a landmark achievement in the tobacco-rich state.